-In column (b), enter the credit originally computed for taxable years 2003, 2004, and 2005.
+In column (b), enter the credit originally computed for taxable years 2003 and subsequent years.
 In column (c), enter the amount that has already been used.
 Subtract the amount in column (c) from column (b) and enter the difference in column (d).
-Add the amounts entered on lines 17 through 19 in column (d).
-Enter the total on line 20, column (d).
+Add the amounts entered on lines 17 through 21 in column (d).
+Enter the total on line 22, column (d).
 This is the total credit carryover available for years beginning on or after January 1, 2003.

-Part V - Calculation of Credit Carryover Limitation
+Part V - Limitation of Credit Carryovers

-Use Part V to figure your total available credit carryover.
-Complete lines 21a through 24 if you claimed the credit on a prior year return and the credit was more than your tax.
+Use Part V to figure the limitations on use of credit carryovers.
+Complete lines 23a through 26 if you claimed the credit on a prior year return and the credit was more than your tax.

 LIMITATION FOR CREDIT CARRYOVERS FROM TAXABLE YEARS BEGINNING JANUARY 1, 2001 THROUGH DECEMBER 31, 2002.
-There is an additional limitation on how much you can use of your available credit carryovers included in the amount from Part III, line 16.
+There is an additional limitation on how much you can use of your available credit carryovers included in the amount from Part III, line 16, column (d).
 To calculate the limitation, you must first compare the amount of your tax liability with \$500,000, and select the lower of those two numbers.
-Then, subtract your current year's credit for research activities from the number you selected.
+Then, subtract your current year's credit for increased research activities from the number you selected.
 Use your entire current year's credit for increased research activities for this computation, even if you will not be able to claim that entire amount on your current year's tax return.
-If the result of your calculation is zero or less, you will not be able to use your credit carryforward from taxable years beginning January 1, 2001 through December 31, 2002 to reduce your current year's tax liability.
+If the result of your calculation is zero or less, you will not be able to use your credit carryforward from taxable years beginning January 1, 2001 through December 31, 2002, to reduce your current year's tax liability.
 However, you may still be able to use your credit carryover from 2003 and later.